Skip to Content

 Palacio Solecio

-The luxury hotel is pristine from top to bottom, blending historical architecture with a discerningly modern touch in each and every nook and cranny.
+This 18th-century palace blends historical architecture with a discerningly modern touch.
 Reserve a seat at the acclaimed restaurant Restaurante Balausta, featuring the food of the renowned chef José Carlos García.

 Anahita Boutique Hotel

-But I can’t stop thinking about the Suite with Hot Tub here as a place to stay in Malaga city like a local.
-Your 2-story suite feels like a luxury condo with cosy brick-lined walls, vintage furniture, and a private spa bath upstairs.
+A charming boutique hotel that offers some great standard rooms, which make the most of the smaller spaces.
+Wanna splurge?
+Opt for the Suite with Hot Tub – a two-story suite that feels like a luxury condo with cosy brick-lined walls, vintage furniture and a private spa bath upstairs.

 Hotel del Pintor

-If you’re on a budget, consider Hotel del Pintor.
-Steps away from the most famous sites in Malaga, your modern and boldly decorated room is the perfect landing spot.
-The rooms are soundproof, rental bikes are on the property, and some of Malaga’s best food and cocktails are right outside this bargain option.
+If you’re on more of a budget, consider Hotel del Pintor.
+Steps away from the most famous sights in Malaga, your modern and boldly decorated room is the perfect landing spot for your city break.

 Soho Malaga